MicrosoftDocs/cloud-adoption-framework/docs/innovate/considerations/apps.md

 To prepare for the many iterations required to deliver an innovative solution, it is important to think ahead.
 Minimize operational burdens early in the process, by favoring serverless options.

-In Azure, serverless application options could include [Azure App Service](https://docs.microsoft.com/azure/app-service/overview), [Service Fabric](https://docs.microsoft.com/azure/architecture/example-scenario/infrastructure/service-fabric-microservices), [containers](https://docs.microsoft.com/azure/architecture/cloud-adoption/migrate/azure-best-practices/contoso-migration-rearchitect-container-sql), etc.
+In Azure, serverless application options could include [Azure App Service](https://docs.microsoft.com/azure/app-service/overview) or [containers](https://docs.microsoft.com/azure/architecture/cloud-adoption/migrate/azure-best-practices/contoso-migration-rearchitect-container-sql).

 In parallel, Azure provides serverless transaction data options which also reduce overhead.
 The [database products list](https://docs.microsoft.com/azure/#pivot=products&panel=databases) provides  options for hosting data, without the need for a full data platform.